Architecture¶

 internal/sync¶

-Client-side file synchronization to containers.
+Client-side file synchronization to VMs.

 internal/tunnels¶

-SSH tunnel management for port forwarding.
+Connect API-based tunnel management for port forwarding.

 Security Model¶